campusrover/robot_services/README.md

 Use `roslaunch robot_services maptest.launch` to test the map bridge on any map.
 A few samples are included in this repo and the performance is logged in test.launch. the python module Pillow is required for test.launch.

+### redis_login.yaml

+to launch using a remote redis server, the file `redis_login.yaml` must be present in `/launch` and contain values for the rosparams `redis_server`, `redis_port` and `redis_pw`

+## Bridge Tools

+`src/bridge_tools.py` is provided to make developing new "bridges" quick and easy within the established framworks of Robot Services.
+Some example of how the tools provided make integrating new bridge nodes fast and easy.

+`bridge_tools` is internally referred to and imported as `bt`

+### Namespacing

+To prevent collisions of multiple users on the same redis server, this package provides namespacing.
+Set the rosparam `redis_ns` to your namespace, and as a result, any of the channels above will be prefixed with your namespace.
+For example, a user with the namespace "greg" will have all of their redis channels prefixed with "greg/", e.g. "greg/Map", "greg/Odom" . . .

+Refer to the `ns` launch arg below to easily set a personal namespace

+use `redis_key = bt.namespace_key("key_name")` to namespace your redis keys

-## Reset
+### Reset

 Every new bridge node should support the reset operation.
 A reset can be requested by setting the key `Bridge_Reset` to `1`.
 On the ROS side, this proliferates a reset command via the `/reset` topic using a `std_msgs/Empty` message type.
 All each node has to do is subscribe to `/reset` and if they receive a message, their callback should reset all of the node's respective keys.
-Resets will set the value of each key to contain a JSON with that key's expected structure, but 0 in each field (for list keys, there will be just one 0-populated JSON)
+Resets will delete all keys published by any active bridge nodes.

+Set up a basic reset handler in a bridge node with `bt.establish_reset(redis_client_instance, *redis_keys)`. `bt.establish_reset` is pretty flexible for single-key resets.
+See examples of how it is used throughout the package.

+For some nodes, `bt.establish_reset` might not be robust enough, especially if new keys are dynamically created and removed during runtime.

-## Status and "Pulse"
+### Status and "Pulse"

 Like Reset, every bridge node needs to support "Pulse" and "Echo".
 Status_Bridge keeps track of which nodes are "alive" and does this by sending an empty message to `/pulse` every thirty seconds.
 Other nodes should send an echo in response to a pulse in the form of a `std_msgs/String` containing the name of the node as a response to each pulse to the topic `/pulse_echo`.

+Any node can setup pulse response with `bt.establish_pulse()`

 ## Kirby Movement Commands